-Voting for the 2020 Social Impact Awards has closed.
+Announcing the 2020 Social Impact Award Winners!

 HBSANC will be sponsoring four promising Bay Area nonprofit CEO/Executive Directors to attend the HBS Executive Education course Strategic Perspectives in Nonprofit Management (SPNM) on a fully paid scholarship during the Summer of 2020.
 This signature course on the HBS campus will provide outstanding nonprofit leaders with direct access to HBS professors, HBS cases, and a network of global and social changemakers.